 Section 2.
-The City will provide for payroll deduction of Union dues and fees upon written authorization by the employee.
-Payroll deduction authorization cards must be received by the City by the fifteenth $(15^{th})$ day of the month to be recognized as effective for the subsequent month.
-The City shall deduct from the end-of-the-month paycheck the amount of dues and initiation fees as certified by the Union and transmit to the designated officer of the Union the total amount deducted.
-The form of such authorization shall be as follows:
+The City will provide for payroll deduction of Union dues and fair share fees.
+The City shall deduct from the last paycheck in each calendar month the amount of dues and fair share fees as certified to the City by the Union in writing sufficiently in advance to allow for the City to make such deductions, and transmit to the designated officer of the Union the total amount deducted.